WrishavSett/WrishavSett/README.md

 Welcome to my corner of the internet.
 I'm an **AI/ML Engineer** with a passion for building systems that **learn from data, see the world, and read documents just like humans do** — only faster, and at scale.

-Currently based in Kolkata, I specialize in crafting **Deep Learning Applications** in computer vision and document intelligence — blending technology with real-world impact.
+Currently based in Kolkata, I specialize in crafting **deep learning applications** in computer vision and document intelligence — blending technology with real-world impact.
 Whether it's reading scanned contracts, counting items on a conveyor belt, or enabling intelligent document workflows, I love building tools that automate the tedious and make room for creativity.

+> 🧠 I also share insights, demos, and walkthroughs of my projects on [YouTube](https://www.youtube.com/@wrishavsett).
+If you're into practical ML, check it out!

 ---